 - It is robust and lightweight.

-- This type of bridge provides long spans which helps in crossing the river.
+- These types of bridges provide long spans which help in crossing the river.

 Disadvantages to the suspension bridge: